Starting A Podcast For Free With Anchor (Spotify for Podcasters)

 Start a podcast today easy and free.
-Among the free options for podcasting, Anchor is one of my favorite options out there.
+Among the free options for podcasting, Anchor is one of my favorite options.
 And no, I have no affiliation with them.
-It has everything you need integrating into one place from editing with the mobile app to creating segments with its episode builder.
+It has everything you need to integrate into one place, from editing with the mobile app to creating segments with its episode builder.
+Learn how to create a podcast for free and a guide with all the tips for starting with Spotify for Podcasters (formally Anchor).

 When you click the Sign-Up link in the upper right corner of the landing page, you are taken to a standard form asking for a name (yours, not the podcast’s), password, email, and reCAPTCHA.